 Being able to visualize space better has functional benefits.
 Some of them include parallel parking with ease on tight spots and organizing one’s closet.
-It is said that individuals with excellent spatial visualization tend to have a thriving career in the field of science, technology, engineering, and mathematics.
+It is said that individuals with excellent spatial visualization tend to have thriving careers in the field of science, technology, engineering, and mathematics.

 3. Optimizes Decision-making Skills

-Video games like Call of Duty and Need for Speed demand you to be attentive and quick in decision-making as it is a fast-paced video game.
+Video games like Call of Duty and Need for Speed demand you to be attentive and quick in decision-making as they are fast-paced video games.
 Being constantly exposed to these video games helps improve one’s capacity to make decisions quicker.

 One research showed that gamers who play action games are more adept at making precise choices faster than those who do not play video games or even those who play passive ones.
 It further revealed that although all groups can provide the same exactitude, action video gamers can finish the tasks 25 percent quicker.